 8. Omni Los Angeles At California Plaza

-There is a very decent Club Lounge at the Omni Los Angeles Hotel At California Plaza which is well located for the subway station just 10 minutes walk away.
+There is a very decent Club Lounge at the Omni Los Angeles Hotel At California Plaza, which is well located to the subway station, just 10 minutes walk away.
 Club rooms are on the high floors with access to the Club Lounge, which offers continental breakfast, evening cocktails, desserts, and hors d’oeuvres like ribs.
 The club is a great place to relax with drinks and food.
 There is also a stylish lap pool at this hotel, which is outside and a nice addition.

 8. Westin LAX

 The Westin at LAX has a reasonable club lounge located on the top floor of this airport hotel.
 The Westin Executive Club Lounge has everything you need to make your stay more productive, including complimentary wireless High-Speed Internet Access, computer workstations, access to business news, and Starbucks® coffee available 24 hours a day.
 If you book a Westin Executive Club Room, guests will enjoy exclusive access.